frankiscuwu/cs506-final-project/midterm/README.md

 - Validation: 15% (750 images/class is 3,000 images total)
 - Testing: 15% (750 images/class is 3,000 images total)

-We put each subset into its own custom ```ALLDatasetSplit``` class that inherits from ```torch.utils.data.Dataset``` for future use.
+We put each subset into its own custom`ALLDatasetSplit` class that inherits from `torch.utils.data.Dataset` for future use.

 Through these steps, the dataset is properly structured, labelled, and randomly distributed for model training and evaluation.

-To make the process more efficient and replicable, we utilized the ```torch.utils.data.DataLoader``` to specify batch sizing and minimize overfitting in the the training step.
+To make the process more efficient and replicable, we utilized the `torch.utils.data.DataLoader` to specify batch sizing and minimize overfitting in the the training step.

 <!-- is this true in the new model? -->
 ~~The 512px x 512px images had already been preprocessed.
 After splitting the data, we normalized and resized images to 128 x 128 prior to model training.~~

 ## Data modeling methods
-We developed a two Convolutional Neural Networks (CNN) for multi-class image classification using Torch, the second being the same as the first but with an additional dropout layer
+We developed a two Convolutional Neural Networks (CNN) for multi-class image classification using Torch, the second being the same as the first but with an additional dropout layer.
+The first model is labeled `ALLCNN1` and the second is labeled `ALLCNN2`.

-Second CNN Architecture:
+`ALLCNN2` Architecture:

 1) Conv Layer 1: 3 input channels → 32 filters (3×3 kernel)